The answer is yes… and no.

 However, the answer is also no: you don’t want to delete them.
-You want to do something else instead, for reasons that aren’t always obvious.⋅
+For reasons that aren’t always obvious, you want to do something else instead.

 Become a Patron of Ask Leo! and go ad-free!